 Naoko Muramatsu, PhD

-Associate Professor of Community Health Sciences
+Associate Professor of Sociology and Community Health Sciences

 Dr. Muramatsu's research focuses on social, cultural, policy and system factors that shape health and caregiving experience in aging individuals and aims to improve the quality of long-term care systems.
 She has been the principal investigator of studies funded by the National Institute on Aging that examine how state-, community-, and individual-level factors influence the well-being of older adults.
 Her current research develops cost-effective, sustainable community-based health promotion programs in partnership with older adults, caregivers, community-based organizations, and multidisciplinary research teams.